paperlessgh/voted-contract/README.md

 - This entry point takes as input an entire election record, and the election\_id.
 - If the election\_id does not exist a new entry is made in the election storage.
   - The election record here does not include the votes
-  - The votes should be initialized to an empty array.
+  - The votes should be initialized to big_map or iterable_big_map based on the.
-  - There should only be one item in the pub\_keys if the election is private.
+  - There should be at least one item in the pub\_keys if the election is private.
-  - The organizer should be initialized to the caller.
 - If the election\_id already exists it will just replace with the new election record.
   - It should fail if the current time is greater than the start time.
   - The caller should be the organizer.